h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 DRF is now exposed in the Sparkling Water.
 Please see our documentation to learn how to use it :ref:`drf`.

+Also we can run our Grid Search API on DRF.

 Change Default Name of Prediction Column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~